Polydile/dile-components/packages/dile-close-icon-template/README.md

 # @dile/dile-close-icon-template

-This package only contains a close icon to use in other web components.

-One SVG icon and a LitElement Template to implement a close icon.
+This package only contains two files to implement a simple close icon, to use in other web components: One SVG icon and a LitElement Template to implement a that icon.

 ```
 import { closeIcon } from '@dile/dile-close-icon-template';